bhuvanesh1s1/use-state-counter/README.md

 ### Objectives:

 - Using useState react hook
+- Adding functionalities to
+  - increment
+  - decrement
-- Adding functionalities to increment or decrement or increment by 5
+  - increment by 5 and
+  - reset
 - Use starter directory to add the functionalities, refer to final directory for a working a solution